-There are many factors which raise a man’s chance of getting this cancer.
-The ACS reports state, at this point, there is no research that indicates what causes prostate cancer.
-However, the studies have helped researchers to understand which risk factors are “linked to the disease.”
+Many factors raise a man’s chance of getting this cancer.
+At this point, the ACS reports state that no research indicates what causes prostate cancer.
+However, the studies have helped researchers understand which risk factors are “linked to the disease.”

 - Age increases the risk of men developing this disease.
-When young, the prostate gland is small, but as a man ages, it can become larger.
-Testosterone and other hormones cause the size change.
-This cancer in very common in men over 60 years old.
+When young, the prostate gland is small, but it can become larger as a man ages.
+Testosterone and other hormones cause the size change—this cancer is widespread in men over 60 years old.
 However, men between 41 and 60 also have a chance to become inflicted with this disease.

 - In the United States, African-American men have a higher chance of developing this cancer, and they have a higher death rate than those of any other race.

-- Men with a brother or father who have had the disease are at a greater risk to get it themselves.
+- Men with a brother or father who have had the disease are at a greater risk of getting it themselves.
 This is especially true if their family members were young when the cancer was diagnosed.

 - Even though genetics can play a part in raising the risk of the disease, this only accounts for a “small fraction of cases.”

-- There are studies that have indicated obese men might have a greater chance of “having more advanced cancer and dying” from the disease.
+- Studies have indicated that obese men might have a greater chance of “having more advanced cancer and dying” from the disease.
 Conversely, “not all of the studies have found this” to be true.

-Traditionally, a digital prostate exam was the typical diagnostic method that was done on a regular basis once a man reached the age where the disease was a concern.
-Even though the digital exam is still used a diagnostic tool, there is now a blood test which is used more often.
+Traditionally, a digital prostate exam was the typical diagnostic method done regularly once a man reached the disease’s age.
+Even though the digital exam is still used as a diagnostic tool, there is now a blood test used more often.
 The blood test is called the prostate-specific antigen (PSA) test.

-Often, the blood test and/or the digital exam are completed after a man has visited his doctor complaining of symptoms.
+Often, the blood test and/or the digital exam are completed after visiting his doctor complaining of symptoms.
 However, regular screening can detect cancer even when symptoms are not present.
 Prostate cancer prevention requires knowing the risks and regular communication between a man and his physician.
 Knowing the symptoms are also an important tool for a man to keep in mind.

-Men who have developed prostate cancer at a young age often do not exhibit symptoms.
+Men who have developed prostate cancer often do not exhibit symptoms at a young age.
 However, a man with “more advanced” cancer could show symptoms such as problems with urination, having erectile dysfunction, or having blood in his urine.
 Further symptoms include weakness and/or numbing in his legs or feet and pain in his bones such as hips, ribs, or spine.
-Another problem which can indicate prostate cancer is “the loss of bladder or bowel control.”
+Another problem that can indicate prostate cancer is “the loss of bladder or bowel control.”

-While the symptoms listed above can indicate the presence of prostate cancer, they can also be caused by other illnesses.
+While the symptoms listed above can indicate prostate cancer, they can also be caused by other illnesses.
 Talking about the problems will assist the doctor in ordering the appropriate tests to rule out any other medical problems.

 Edited By Leigh Haugh